Aveline de Grandpré: Other appearances

-The Aveline expansion pack for Assassin's Creed IV: Black Flag follows Aveline seven years after the events of Liberation.
-By 1784, Aveline has begun assisting Connor in his mission to rebuild the Colonial Assassin Brotherhood, and per his request, she travels to Rhode Island to find and recruit an escaped slave named Patience Gibbs.
-Upon arrival, she learns that Patience possesses a charm—a Piece of Eden—which is sought by a Templar doctor, Edmund Judge.
-Although Aveline rescues Patience from the Templars, she refuses to join her and attempts to escape on her own, only to be quickly re-captured by Judge, who forces her to hand over the charm.
-Patience teams up with Aveline to recover it, and the two women ultimately confront and kill Judge, who was unable to unlock the charm's power.
-Patience then reveals that she managed to keep an essential component of the charm, without which it is useless, and accepts Aveline's invite to join the Assassins.
+The Aveline expansion pack for Assassin's Creed IV: Black Flag follows Aveline in 1784, seven years after the events of Liberation.
+The expansion sees Aveline traveling to Newport, Rhode Island, to find an escaped slave named Patience Gibbs and recruit her to the Assassin Brotherhood at the behest of Connor.
+In Newport, Aveline and Patience join forces to kill the Templar Edmund Judge, Patience's former master, and recover a charm he stole from her, revealed to be a Piece of Eden.

-In the modern-day section of Black Flag, a market analysis for Abstergo Entertainment, the video games subsidiary of Abstergo Industries, can be found via hacking computers.
-The market analysis reveals the process through which Aveline was selected by Abstergo to headline her own game.
-Despite initially taking issue with Aveline's Assassin training and her affiliations with "smugglers of the lowest kind," Abstergo's researchers later concluded that her story could be edited to become more appealing by prioritizing Aveline's lady qualities and, especially, her relationship with her stepmother, Madeleine de L'Isle.
-In Assassin's Creed Unity, Abstergo has produced another fictional video game starring Aveline, titled The Liberation of Lady Aveline, which can be at the start.
+In the modern-day sections of Black Flag, a market analysis for Abstergo Entertainment, the video games subsidiary of Abstergo Industries, can be found via hacking computers.
+The market analysis reveals the process through which Aveline was selected by Abstergo to headline her own game, and how the company altered certain aspects of her story to make it more "appealing" to general audiences.
+In Assassin's Creed Unity, Abstergo has produced another fictional video game starring Aveline, titled The Liberation of Lady Aveline, which can be seen at the start.

-Aveline was also featured as part of Assassin's Creed: Initiates, a discontinued community-oriented social application website operated by Ubisoft which was active from August 2012 to December 2015.
-The character's outfit is an unlockable cosmetic option for Evie Frye, one of the two protagonists of the 2015 game Assassin's Creed Syndicate.
+Aveline was also featured as part of Assassin's Creed: Initiates, a discontinued community-oriented website operated by Ubisoft that was active from August 2012 to December 2015.
+The character's signature outfit is an unlockable cosmetic option for Evie Frye, one of the two protagonists of the 2015 game Assassin's Creed Syndicate.
+In the 2016 novel Assassin's Creed: Last Descendants by Matthew J. Kirby, Aveline is indirectly mentioned as the grandmother of the Assassin Mentor during the American Civil War.